Nano Coatings Are Revolutionizing Ordinary Cleaning Tasks

 This is not the only time that robots have been of worth with nano-enabled cleaning solutions.

-Researchers in MIT developed a series of autonomous cleaning robots, not that unlike pool cleaning robots, to help with oil spills.
-The aim was to generate an army of worker that could deal with the oil in the water in an effective, timely manner.
+Researchers at MIT developed a series of autonomous cleaning robots, not that unlike pool cleaning robots, to help with oil spills.
+The aim was to generate an army of workers that could deal with the oil in the water in an effective, timely manner.
 This machine would capture the pollutants in a more efficient manner than human intervention, also reducing risks to human workers.

 The high surface area of the small mesh can capture twenty times its weight in oil.
 This removes a significant amount in one small device.
 They estimated that 5000 robots could clean a large scale spill in around a month.
 This “SeaSwarm” of robots uses a nanowire mesh of fine materials with an impressive absorbency rating.
 This would have a massive impact on disaster relief.
 Also, the oil is then collected and reused.